Quick answer

 Attach reading time to something that already happens — right after snack, or just before bed.
 Once it becomes a habit, you won't need to push.

-Common mistakes parents make when teaching English
+What common mistakes do parents make when teaching English?

 Children need space to experiment with language.